Today's buyers hold all of the power when making a purchasing decision. You're also likely aware that they're doing some of their research online.

 What's a marketer to do to make sure your buyers find you early and often?
 Go where they're going.

 That might sound obvious, but how deeply do you understand exactly where your buyers are doing their research and what is influencing their decisions?
-That is where market research comes into play.
+That's where market research comes into play.

 Whether you're a newbie or experienced with market research, this guide will give you a blueprint for conducting a thorough study of your product, target audience, and how you fare in your industry.